-Step 4 – Ensure you get the best quality CBD vape oil
+Step 4 – Ensure you get the best quality UK CBD vape oil

 The industry is generally unregulated so vape liquids including CBD vape oil, or e-CBD e-liquid can be made just about anywhere; in a controlled sterile laboratory, or in a garage or anywhere between these two extremes.

-To our knowledge no company has faced legal action for making CBD liquid in “garage” type facilities so it is important to take care about where your product originates
+To our knowledge no company has faced legal action for making CBD liquid in “garage” type facilities but it is important to take care about where your product originates

 A recent exposure by motherboard.com of one such e liquid company, Dr Crimmys E-Liquid of Gainesville USA shows a desperate if not worrying picture.